piopi/BehatCrawler/README.md

 ## Usage

-First start by importing the extension, to your Feature Context (or any of your Context):
+Start by importing the extension, to your Feature Context (or any of your Context):

 ```php
 use Behat\Crawler\Crawler;